CIDA-CSPH/.github/profile/README.md

 - Each PR should have a .gitignore file which tells Git not to track data and other large binary files

 ## Upcoming Brown Bag Seminars
-Occur once a month on the second Tuesday of the month at 1:00pm.
+Occur once a month on the second Tuesday of the month at noon.
 Recordings are saved at ~Shared/programming_lunch_seminars

 Date | Topic | Presenter